Halochkin/CustomWebComponents/Gestures/DragFlingMixin/README.md

 ### DragFlingGestureMixin

 This mixin allows to translate a sequence of mouse or touch events to callback/event.
 Also, to prevent the selection of text that was in the moved object, it was added `"selectstart"` event which fire `e.preventDefault`.
- Events Touch and mouse have different properties and to solve this problem, it was added `this[isTouchActive]`property which equals `true` whenever the touchdown is fired.
+ Event and mouse touches have different properties and to solve this problem, it was added `this[isTouchActive]`property which equals `true` whenever the touchdown is fired.
 If the `mousedown` event is fired `this[isTouchActive]` will be "false".
 ```javascript
 draggingStartCallback(detail) / "draggingstart"
 draggingCallback(detail) / "dragging"